 The heart's only function is to pump blood.
 The right side of the heart pumps blood to the lungs, where oxygen is added to the blood and carbon dioxide is removed from it.
 The left side pumps blood to the rest of the body, where oxygen and nutrients are delivered to tissues and waste products (such as carbon dioxide) are transferred to the blood for removal by other organs (such as the lungs and kidneys).

 Blood from the lungs, which is now oxygen-rich, flows through the pulmonary veins into the left atrium.
 When the left ventricle relaxes, the blood in the left atrium pours through the mitral valve into the left ventricle.
 When the left ventricle is nearly full, the left atrium contracts, propelling additional blood into the left ventricle, which then contracts.
 (In older people, the left ventricle does not fill as well before the left atrium contracts, making this contraction of the left atrium especially important.)
-The contraction of the left ventricle propels blood through the aortic valve into the aorta, the largest artery in the body.
+The contraction of the left ventricle closes the mitral valve and propels blood through the aortic valve into the aorta, the largest artery in the body.
 This blood carries oxygen to all of the body except to the lungs.

 The circuit through the right side of the heart, the lungs, and the left atrium is called the pulmonary circulation.
 The circuit through the left side of the heart, most of the body, and the right atrium is called the systemic circulation.